 Dr Owen Parry (Goldsmiths College, University of London) – Luv 2 H8 U, a practice-led research project exploring hate as an aesthetic practice

 The College of Arts, Humanities and Social Sciences has its own Digital Scholarship Initiative aimed at promoting a diverse body of research in the digital arts, humanities and social sciences through support for workshops and seminars and other research needs.
 For those involved in this initiative, digital scholarship embraces computational methods for research data analysis and representation.
 It also includes critical appraisal of the ways technology is shaping and mediating our interactions with each other and with our research topics and materials.
-The new Centre for Data, Culture and Society aims to support data-led research across the Arts, Humanities and Social Sciences, helping our community stay at the forefront of developments in data-driven research, and highlight the vital contributions Edinburgh's researchers have to offer to contemporary cultural debates and social issues.
+The Centre for Data, Culture and Society supports data-led research across the Arts, Humanities and Social Sciences, helping our community stay at the forefront of developments in data-driven research, and highlight the vital contributions Edinburgh's researchers have to offer to contemporary cultural debates and social issues.

 A number of Schools with the College have their own specialised groups.
 For example, HCA (the School of History, Classics and Archaeology) has its own Digital Humanities Research Group.
 This group has several research-council funded projects using digital methods for mapping the past and developing novel geographically linked image collections.
 At least two of these projects also promote public engagement by facilitating additions to the database and use of the information over the Internet by members of the public.

 The Moray House School of Education hosts the Centre for Research in Digital Education.
 This centre conducts research and knowledge exchange in areas such as children and technology, digital education pedagogy and policy, and museum learning.
 Relatedly, within the School of Social and Political Science, the Sociology subject areas has a research theme on Digital Sociology.